Note: State Custodians are no longer accepting new home loan applications. It is only concentrating on its existing customers.

-State Custodians have three main products, which they offer investment and owner-occupied options on.
+State Custodians have four main products, which they offer investment and owner-occupied loan options on.

-The Low Rate Home Loan is State Custodian’s flagship product, advertised as having ‘no ongoing fees and a competitive interest rate’ it is available for both investors and those looking to buy their own home.
+The Low-Rate Home Loan is State Custodian’s flagship product.
+Advertised as having ‘no ongoing fees and a competitive interest rate’, it is available for both investors and those looking to buy their own homes.

-On the Low Rate Home Loan, State Custodians allow up to 10 Years Interest Only with a maximum LVR of 80%, and only up to 5 years interest only for owner-occupied loans.
-They also allow up to 6 loan splits, and cannot do land and construction loans.
+On the Low Rate Home Loan, State Custodians allow up to 10 Years interest-only repayments with a maximum LVR of 80% and only up to 5 years interest-only for owner-occupied loans.
+They also allow up to 6 loan splits and cannot do land and construction loans.